rydoq/chatedit/Readme.md

 Allows the editing of chat messages that *you* created (GMs cannot edit messages from other users); change the speaker (potential speakers include only owned tokens on the currently viewed scene), alias, and style, and process chat messages with Foundry's built-in markdown processor (Showdown) for *emphasis*, **bold**, and ~~more~~.

+If <a href= "https://foundryvtt.com/packages/polyglot">Polyglot</a> is enabled, allows the user to change the language the token is speaking.
+The default language shows at the top of the list if the token speaks it.
+If the user is a GM and are speaking out of character, they may select from any language.
+And if the token speaks no languages, the user may select from any language.
+It sounds complicated, but it should work just the same as Polyglot.

 ## Settings
 - Allow Editing (on by default). *World setting*.
-- Show Edited Messages: show message, show icon, do not show (shows icon by default). *World setting*.
+- Show Edited Messages: show message, show icon, do not show (shows icon by default). *World setting*. - The show message option has a visual bug where as the timestamp changes, the game adds or removes a whitespace.
+I recommend using the icon.
 - Markdown Styling (on by default). *Client setting*.
-- Allow Emojis (off by default). *World setting*.
-- Use ApplicationV2 (on by default for Version 12, disabled in Version 11), if for some reason, you want to stick with the Application V1 style. *Client setting*.

-## Dual Version Support
-Currently supports both version 11 and version 12 of Foundry.
+- Allow Emojis (off by default). *World setting*. - Note that this doesn't seem to do anything through my testing so I'll probably get rid of it in a future version?
+I'm always able to edit in emojis no matter if this is on or not at least.

+## Now Only Supports V13
+If you want a version that supports v11 or v12 of Foundry, please download from the original mod here: https://github.com/etiquettestartshere/chatedit.
+Note it will not have Polyglot support.

 ## System Requirements
 This module is, to the best of my abilities, designed to be system agnostic.
 The most obvious failure point would be allowing messages that are not supposed to be edited to be edited, or the (edited) message or icon displaying incorrectly depending on system's chat cards.
-I have currently tested it on dnd5e and swb.
+The original mod was tested on dnd5e and swb and I've tested it on PF2e.
 If you find that it does not function as desired on another system, please make a github issue about it and compatibility will be investigated.

 ## Limitations
 Does not correctly support certain markdown styles, such as sorted or unsorted lists.
 This is due to, I believe, how foundry handles line breaks.
 Personally I have no use for them and am only after inline styling, so if someone wants this to work correctly I would be open to pull requests.